Krocketeer/HCDE438-Cheatsheets/git.md

 - `git rm --cached [file name]`: remove file from git repo while leaving it in local system; follow by doing a commit and push
 - `git remote set-url origin [remote url link]`: changing the git origin branch when cloning a repo
+- `git remote -v`: Displays which repo your files are linked to when pushing or committing
+- Rename master to main branch on local:

+        git branch -m master main
+        git fetch origin
+        git branch -u origin/main main
+        git remote set-head origin -a

 ### Notes: